Hampden Park (1873): History

 The site of the first Hampden Park is now occupied by railway lines, Hampden lawn bowling club and Kingsley Gardens.
 Its precise location was uncertain until 2017 when a map of the railway plans was found which showed the line's route across the pitch.
 An archaeological dig was conducted at the site in 2021 in an effort to more fully establish the layout and structures and uncover historical artifacts.

 In 2019 a mural was painted onto the rear wall of the clubhouse by Glasgow-based artist Ashley Rawson, on the theme of Scotland's 5–1 win over England in March 1882, featuring portraits of players Charles Campbell and Andrew Watson.

+The lawn bowling club closed in 2025.
+In May 2026, the first Hampden Park was given protected status by Historic Environment Scotland.
+The listing refers only to the Kingsley Gardens portion at the north of the site, with no evidence found to support claims that the bowling clubhouse was the same building as the football pavilion, or was constructed using materials from it.